C. Gibson VancePrincipal | Fraud

 Gibson was presented the Joe Tonahill Award by AAJ's New Lawyers Division for his outstanding service to the civil justice system.

 In December 2010, Gibson was named one of two Beasley Allen Litigators of the Year.
-He also was selected for the Best Lawyers in America list for 2012.
+He has also been selected for the Best Lawyers in America list and Super Lawyers list for consecutive years.

 Gibson is married to Kate Vance and they have two children, Carter and Andrew.
-They attend St. James United Methodist Church.
+They attend First Baptist Church of Montgomery.
+Gibson is a member of the Board of Directors for Wynlakes Golf and Country Club.

 - Alabama (1993)